sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

    Sets the seed for the random number generator when using ``--order-by random``.
 Using the same seed produces the same test order, which is useful for reproducing failures.

 ``--repeat <N>``
    Runs each eligible test ``N`` times, stopping at the first failure.
 This helps find flaky tests and stress-test stateful code.
+PHPT tests are repeated as well.
 See :ref:`flaky-tests.repeating-tests`.
 Mutually exclusive with ``--retry``.

 ``--retry <N>``
    Attempts each eligible test up to ``N`` times, stopping at the first success.
 This helps tolerate flaky tests that cannot be eliminated, while keeping them visible.
+PHPT tests are retried as well.
 See :ref:`flaky-tests.retrying-tests`.
 Mutually exclusive with ``--repeat``.

 ``--reverse-order``
    Alias for ``--order-by reverse``.